Perversions of Science: Format

 The format of Perversions of Science is similar to Tales from the Crypt; the latter is hosted by the Cryptkeeper, a wisecracking corpse performed by puppeteers, while Perversion of Science is hosted by a computer-generated female robot named Chrome (voiced by Maureen Teefy).
 Individual episodes begin with an introduction by Chrome, followed by a main narrative.
 After the narrative is complete, Chrome concludes the episode by making a comment about the story in question.
 Unlike the Cryptkeeper, who frequently makes puns revolving around death and macabre subjects, Chrome engages more in sexual innuendo.

 Most episodes focused on a part of science fiction such as alien invasion or space/time travel.

 The show featured a mix of established talent and young up-and-comers.
-For instance, "Panic" starred a young Jason Lee and Jamie Kennedy opposite of Harvey Korman.
+For instance, "Panic" starred a young Jason Lee and Jamie Kennedy opposite Harvey Korman.

 Episodes

 Home media

-The series was released on March 23, 2001 in Japan (Region 2, NTSC) across three individual DVD volumes by Pioneer Entertainment and Tohokushinsha Film.
+The series was released in Japan (Region 2, NTSC) on March 23, 2001, across three individual DVD volumes by Pioneer Entertainment and Tohokushinsha Film.